ANSMathCompDivision/navigating-nuclear-computation/discussion-solutions.md

   the surface area of the sphere surrounding the source.
 This is because we assume the source is at a point.
 If a human is too close, then their area cannot be projected onto a sphere with the assumptions of this equation.
+* This equation assumes that there is no attenuation (or removal of) particles due to the material between the person and the source.
+In a room on earth, this is likely air and this assumption is reasonable.
+However, as the distance becomes great, air attenuation may become another non-negligble factor.
+If, instead, the person were next to a source underwater, the material attenuation would be significant and we'd have to add add an additional term to this equation.

 **What other functions could you write that would make this function easier to use?**

-Rather than calculating the person's cross-sectional area by hand, you could write a function that calculates the person's area given their height and with.
+Rather than calculating the person's cross-sectional area by hand, you could write a function that calculates the person's area given their height and width.
 You could even have the inputs be in inches and then have it convert to cm!

 ## Objective 3: